Calipso (song)

-"Calipso" is a song by Charlie Charles and Dardust featuring vocals from Sfera Ebbasta, Mahmood and Fabri Fibra.
+"Calipso" is a song by Italian music producers Charlie Charles and Dardust featuring guest vocals by Italian recording artists Sfera Ebbasta, Mahmood and Fabri Fibra.
 It was released on 26 April 2019 by Island Records.
 The song peaked at number 1 on the Italian Singles Chart.

 Background and composition

 The song was written by Davide Petrella, Dardust, Fabri Fibra, Mahmood, Sfera Ebbasta and Charlie Charles.

 Its release was preceded by a series of teasers through Charlie Charles' social network accounts.
 Its title and featured artists were announced on 23 April 2019, three days before its release.

 Charlie Charles described "Calipso" as "a metaphor to tell how easy it is to let yourself be tempted by the wrong roads when you are a kid which starts from the suburbs, and how easy it is to negatively judge who comes from nothing".

 Music video

 The music video for "Calipso", directed by Attilio Cusani, premiered on 15 May 2019 via Charlie Charles' YouTube channel.